ethereum/consensus-specs/specs/test_formats/README.md

  - we may decide on a slot number for a fork based on external events (e.g. Eth1 log event), a client should be able to activate a fork dynamically.

-Note that phases are considered to be "super forks", i.e. they will just have a fork name, and be more heavy on changes.

 ## Config sourcing

 The constants configurations are located in: